sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 HiPay Enterprise allows online refunds.
 For this purpose, simply create a "*credit memo*" on the invoice (not from the order).

 ![refund](images/media/image12.png)
-You will have two options: “*Refund Offline*" (not relevant in our case) or "*Refund*".
+You have two options: “*Refund Offline*" (not relevant in our case) or "*Refund*".

 Choose the amount and click on “*Refund*”.
 If successful, the credit memo is created and the refund is validated.

-##Oneclick (only available for credit-card payment methods)
+##One-click (only available for credit card payment methods)

-If the OneClick option is activated it will let your system create an “*alias*” of the credit card.
-This will let the customer use a saved credit card in his second transaction and he will no need to refill all the payment data.
+If the one-click option is activated, it enables your system to create an “*alias*” of the credit card.
+That way, after their first transaction, customers can use a saved credit card without having to fill in all the payment data again.

-This option will be available only if the customer has created an account in your site.
+This option is only available if customers have created an account on your site.

-##MO/TO Payment (please contact HiPay to create a MO/TO account)
+##MO/TO payment (please contact HiPay to create a MO/TO account)

-If merchant needs to create a new order and pay it using customers’ financial details received over the phone he can follow this
+Here are the instructions to follow when merchants need to create a new order and pay it using the customer's financial information given over the phone.
-instructions:

-### Configuration:
+### Configuration

 ![](images/media/image-moto.png)

-- Under “*System -&gt; Configuration -&gt; Hipay Entreprise*”, fill specifics credentials for MO/TO under section "Hipay Enterprise credentials MO/TO".
-Theses credentials will be used in MO/TO payment if they are filled in otherwise,
+- Under “*System -&gt; Configuration -&gt; HiPay Entreprise*”, fill in specific credentials for MO/TO transactions in the "HiPay Enterprise credentials MO/TO" section.
+If they are not specified, standard credentials will be used.
-    it will be the normal credentials.

-- You can also configure the following settings
+- You can also configure the following settings.

 |  Name    | Description|
 |----------|:-------------:|
-|  Send an email to customer for paying    |  If "YES", then an email with a payment link is sent to customer for hosted payment, If "NO" the payment in backend have to be done by the admin.
+|  Send an email to customer for paying    |  If "YES", an email with a payment link is sent to the customer for hosted payment.
+If "NO", the payment has to be done by the admin in the backend.
-|  Payment Email Sender   | Choose the sender of email with the link payment
+|  Payment Email Sender   | Choose the sender of the email with the payment link.
-|  Payment Template   | Choose the email template
+|  Payment Template   | Choose the email template.

-### Payment MO/TO for hosted methods:
+### MO/TO payment for hosted methods

-- Create a new order on your Magento back office
+- Create a new order in your Magento back office.
-    1.  “*Sales -&gt; Create New Order*”.
+    1. Go to “*Sales -&gt; Create New Order*”.
-    1. Add your products, Account information, Billing address, Shipping address, Payment method, Shipping method, etc.
+    2. Add your products, account information, billing address, shipping address, payment method, shipping method, etc.
-    1. Submit your order.
+    3. Submit your order.
-    1. An email is sent to customer with a link for paying the order
+    4. An email is sent to the customer with a link for paying the order.
-    1. The Customer click on link in email and is redirected to form hosted payment
+    5. The customer clicks on the link in the email and is redirected to the hosted payment form.
-    1. The Customer pay and is redirected on your magento frontend ( Success ou error page )
+    6. The customer pays and is redirected to your Magento front-end (success or error page).
-    1. The status of the order is changed to "processing"
+    7. The status of the order is changed to "processing".

 ##Split payment method

 ### Payment profile

-Prior to activating a split payment method you must create one or more payment profiles under: *Sales &gt; HiPay &gt; Split Payment Profiles &gt; Add payment profile*
+Prior to activating a split payment method, you must create one or more payment profiles under: *Sales &gt; HiPay &gt; Split Payment Profiles &gt; Add payment profile*.

-A payment profile defines the billing cycle of an order, for example :
+A payment profile defines the billing cycle of an order, for example:

 ![payment](images/media/image13.png)